Sakelig/Sakelig/README.md

-### Hi there 👋
+# Hi, im Steffan 👋
+I'm 25 years old and studying Information Technology: Programming

+---

-My goal is to become the best programmer i can be
+🖥 My goal is to become the best programmer i can be, so im always working on something to always be improving.

+🏗 I find structuring and making databases alot of fun, since working on finding the best solution for the given task can be very satisfying.

+💪 I love working out with the same reason as programming, as something to always improv on.

+🍺🍔🥙 Otherwise i enjoy being out with friends and eating all kind of food 🌮🍩🥞

+## Contact me here:
 - :link: [LinkedIn](https://www.linkedin.com/in/steffan-klausen-517187136/)

 ### Languagues and Tools: